dclw29/DSFU-Net/README.md

 DSFU-Net is written entirely in Python and requires various packages, including PyTorch, to run.
 We describe below the necessary packages and how you might install it in a safe manner on your system.

-DSFU-Net should worth with the most updated version of Python (as of July 2023), but we will assume a Python 3.10 to keep it compatible with the work described in our paper.
+DSFU-Net should work with the most updated version of Python (as of July 2023), but we will assume you are using Python 3.10 to keep it compatible with the work described in our paper.
 We recommend creating a safe conda environment (https://docs.conda.io/projects/conda/en/latest/index.html) to work in.
 For example,

 ```
 conda create --name py310 python=3.10